pirocorp/Reconnaissance-Fundamentals/README.md

 ## Vulnerability Checklist

 1. Outdated software
     1. Scan all ports to enumerate all present services on the targeted machine.
 Services can be hosted on "unusual" for `Nmap` ports.
     2. Manually search the enumerated software version for active publicly available vulnerabilities, either from [exploit-db](https://www.exploit-db.com/) or `searchsploit` (they use the same engine)
 2. Information disclosure
+    1. Organizations often leave artifacts (by mistake or not) on the World Wide Web.
+These include emails, usernames, passwords, SSH keys, open endpoints, and log files.
+Always scan code repositories, paste bins, and query search engines as much as possible.
+    2. Directory-listing is a nice way to enumerate the web application, often sysadmins are storing sensitive endpoints that are generally not queried from search engines, nor people.
+By using directory busters such as dirb / gobuster, you can find web endpoints that can lead to more information disclosure or other vulnerabilities.
+    3. Often, sysadmins disable "interesting" endpoints to be queried from search engines by adding them to /robots.
+3. SQL Injection — SQL injection is a vulnerability that allows the attacker to interfere with the connection between the web server and its database server.
+It is always a good idea to fuzz all the available inputs for SQL injection payloads (such as ').
+Depending on the output, you can enumerate whether the application is vulnerable.
+4. Insecure sudo permissions - Sometimes, sudo can be misconfigured to allow users to run commands, which can be abused for privilege escalation.
+Always check this with sudo `-l` and use [https://gtfobins.github.io/](https://gtfobins.github.io/) to perform the privilege escalation vector.
+5. Directory traversal—If the web application you are testing requires a "file" or "f" parameter in any of its requests, fuzzing it for a directory traversal vulnerability is a good practice.
+If such a vulnerability exists, the attacker can escape the web context and read local system files from any directory (if the permissions are present).
+6. Cross-site Scripting - Cross-site Scripting (XSS) is a vulnerability that allows the attacker to inject custom JavaScript code, mainly attacking other users.
+It is always a good practice to fuzz all potential parameters and fields with simple js payloads, such as `<script>alert(‘1’);</script>`.
+You can find more payloads at: [https://github.com/payloadbox/xss-payload-list](https://github.com/payloadbox/xss-payload-list)
+7. Arbitrary FTP file upload
+    1. Always test FTP servers if you can:
+        1. Login anonymously.
+        2. Upload files to the FTP server.
+    2. After successfully uploading, please check if you can access the files using other potentially chained applications (such as web applications).
+    3. Always make sure to test if you can also download files.
+Sometimes, sensitive data can be stored on FTP servers.
+    4. If you found credentials throughout the information-gathering process or later, always make sure to test them towards as many services as possible, including FTP servers.

 ## [Local System Scanning](05.%20System%20scanning)